kurtkaiser/CS-598-Deep-Learning-for-Healthcare-Project/README.md

 captum==0.2.0
 shap==0.35.0
 ```

-To reproduct this experment, it is necessarily to install Python, to meet some of the requirements listed above, it is necessary to utilize version 3.7 or above.
-Python can be downloaded and installed directly from  [here](https://www.python.org/).

 After successful installation of Python, several libraries must be installed.
 We conducted our experments on a Windows based machine.
 The following commands can be used to install the necessary libraries on computers utilizing Windows.